 The recommended daily intake of vitamin K is 90μg (micrograms) for women and 120μg for men.
 But if you take a supplement, you should make sure it contains both K1 and K2.

 That’s why I prefer to get my K from food.
 I load up on plenty of green leafy green vegetables — spinach, kale, collard greens, turnip greens and beet greens to cover K1.
 And make sure I’m eating eggs (and don’t skip the yolks) because that’s where you’ll find vitamin K2’s nourishing goodness.
+But for the food with the highest source of K2, you’ll have to reach for a traditional dish called natto, the Japanese secret to healthy circulation.

 - Harshman SG, et al. Vegetables and mixed dishes are top contributors to phylloquinone intake in US adults: data from the 2011-2012 NHANES. — Journal of Nutrition.
 2017;147(7):1308-1313.